Starting an NEMT Business: the Complete Guide

 More than 4 million Americans miss or delay their healthcare appointments every year due to lack of adequate transportation.
 This is a staggering figure, especially when you consider the important appointments that are missed—routine checkups, lab tests, rehab sessions, pharmacy pickups, dentist visits, and more.

-Luckily, Medicaid beneficiaries have the opportunity to receive rides, if eligible, to and from their appointments.
-This benefit is known as non-emergency medical transportation.
+Luckily, Medicaid beneficiaries have the opportunity to receive rides, if eligible, to and from their medical appointments safely.
+This benefit is known as non-emergency medical transportation services.

 NEMT is a rapidly growing industry.
 Elderly and disabled folks across the nation need reliable transportation, so starting a non-emergency medical transportation business is a worthwhile venture, no matter where you’re located.